 8.1.
-The Panel may partially fund Applications or attach additional requirements based on these Guidelines, reasonableness of the budgeted expenditure, and the strength of the application.
+The Panel may partially fund Applications or attach additional requirements based on these Guidelines and reasonableness of the budgeted expenditure.

 8.3.
-In general, applications cannot make a profit.
-Any profit, up to the value of the Grant awarded, must be returned to SEEF.
+In general, except Venture Grants, applications cannot make a surplus.
+Any surplus, up to the value of the Grant awarded, must be returned to SEEF.

 8.5.
 Funds cannot be used as payment:

 8.5.1. for alcohol;

-8.5.2. for cash or cash like products, including gift cards; or
+8.5.2. for cash or cash like products, including gift cards; and

 8.5.3. to students in the form of honoraria or salaries unless they are employed for the project approved under the Venture Grants.